isene/Amar-Tools/README.md

       editor directly following the "-e", such as npcg -e vim.
 If no editor is given, the program outputs the NPC to "less".""

+## Running the web version
+When using the html version, amar.html is the starting page.

+Git clone this directory in the html root directory.
+Ensure the directories "cgi-bin" and "cgi-bin/saved" are owned by the user "www-data".

+Install Graphviz and LaTeX as noted under "Requirements" above.

 ## Credits
 Thanks to Alan Skorkin (https://www.skorks.com/2009/07/how-to-write-a-name-generator-in-ruby/) for providing a basis for the random name generator.

+Thanks to Jonatan Isene for a multitude of tips.
+Thanks to the hundred or so players in my campaign that has tested, played, fine-tuned and suggested improvements to the game mechanics.
+Some have also suggested improvements to these Amar Tools.
+Thanks to Egil Möller for his suggestions on relationship maps for town residents and for saving unique URLS for NPCs and Towns.

 ## Final note
 Thank you for trying out NPC Generation.
 Feel free to visit my website at http://isene.com